gracewingo/i-am-the-weather/README.md

 This application let you check in at various locations and outputs different location and associated air quality information on a map rendered by Leaflet.js

-Kudos to Joey Lee creator of the "Weather Here" project.